SpirosMakris/codecrafters-redis-zig/docs/devlog.typ

 - Just like the previous stage, we can hardcode `+PONG\r\n` as the response of this stage.
 We'll get to parsing input in later stages.

 - The 2 PING commands will be sent using the same connection.
 We'll get to handling multiple connections in later stages.

+=== Handle concurrent clients

+==== Task

+In this stage, we'll add support for multiple concurrent clients.

+In addition to handling multiple commands from the same client, Redis servers are also designed to handle multiple clients at once.

+To implement this, we'll need to either use threads, or an event loop, like the official Redies implementation does.

+==== Tests

+The server will execute your program like this:
+``sh
+./spawn_redis_server.sh
+``

+It'll then send 2 PING commands conncurrently using 2 different connections:
+``sh
+// These two will be sent concurrently so that we test your server's ability to handle concurrent clients. redis-cli PING redis-cli PING
+``

+The tester will expect to receive 2 `+PONG\r\n` responses.

+==== Notes

+Since the tester client _only_ sends the PING command at the moment, it's okay to ignore what the client sends and hardcode a response.
+We'll get to parsing client input in later stages.